 - Usefulness of Kubernetes communities and how you can participate.

-- Setting Up a Single Node Kubernetes Cluster Using Minikube
+Chapter 5.
+Setting Up a Single-Node Kubernetes Cluster with Minikube

 Some knowledge of Linux system administration is helpful but not required.

 At a Glance